How do I watch 4K Ultra HD on the Virgin TV V6 box?

 HD and 4K Ultra HD programmes are protected using High Definition Copy Protection (HDCP).

 New 4K Ultra HD kit uses HDCP 2.2.
-HD kit and some older 4K Ultra HD kit only support older versions of HDCP.
-When HDCP versions are mixed, especially on audio systems, it can cause picture and audio loss and other errors.
+HD kit and some older 4K Ultra HD kit only supports older versions.
+When HDCP versions are mixed, especially on audio systems, it can cause picture and audio errors.

 Only kit that supports HDCP 2.2 will be able to show programmes in 4K Ultra HD format from the Virgin TV V6 box.

-You can find out which HDCP versions your kit can support by consulting the manual for your TV and / or audio system.
+You can find out which HDCP versions your kit can support by consulting the manual for your TV and audio system.

 Using HD and 4K Ultra HD kit together

-If you’re using an audio system that connects to your TV and other kit using HDMI, you may find you see a HDCP error or see on-screen graphics but no video.
-For instance you may have either:
+If you’re using an audio system that connects to your TV and other kit using HDMI, you may see a HDCP error or on-screen graphics but no video.
+You may have either:

 - A 4K Ultra HD TV